jkings454/libGDX-animation-test/README.md

 ### WHAT IS THIS?
 This is a "game" built on the libGDX engine.
 It's purely for my practice, but if you want to download it for some reason I won't mind.
-This is mostly on my github because I'm too lazy to put it on a usb or something.
+This is mostly on my GitHub because I'm too lazy to put it on a USB or something.
 Good luck getting it to work!